xdep/BlackNET/README.md

    - 2FA Implementation [ Code by Email ]
    - Screenshot Viewer
    - upload.php to Upload files to the network
    - PHPMailer Integration with SMTP Settings
+   - Plugin Loader

  + VB.NET
    - RSA Encryption for BlackNET Panel URL